 Educating yourself about the law before you begin your house hunting journey, or list your home, protects you from discrimination and lawsuits.
 Learn about these four illegal real estate practices and what to do if you encounter them.

-The Federal Fair Housing Act protects seven classes of people from housing discrimination.
-Home buyers are protected upon the basis of race, color, religion, national origin, sex, handicap, and familial status.
+The federal Fair Housing Act protects seven classes of people from housing discrimination.
+Home buyers are protected upon the basis of race, religion, national origin, sex, disability, and family status.

 Realtors aren't allowed to discriminate against home buyers who fall within these protected groups.
 This means they can't refuse to work with you as a client based on your race or refuse to show you a home because you're an unmarried couple.

-States have also passed their own anti-discrimination laws which expand on the Federal Fair Housing Act.
-In California, age, gender expression and sexual orientation are also protected.
+States have also passed their own anti-discrimination laws that expand on the federal Fair Housing Act.
+For example, California also protects age, gender expression, and sexual orientation.
 Each state has its own laws, but an experienced, local realtor should know and follow them.

 If you're buying a home, there are some questions about potential properties and neighborhoods which your realtor can't answer.
-Agents can't answer questions about a neighborhood's ethnic make-up, i.e., if it's a "black" neighborhood.
-If you ask an agent to show you a home in an "Italian" area, they have to refuse.
+Agents can't answer questions about a neighborhood's ethnic make-up, e.g, "if it's a Black neighborhood."
+If you ask an agent to show you a home "in an Italian area," they have to refuse.

 Neighborhoods which have populations which consist primarily of people from protected classes are protected from discrimination.
 This also extends to religious beliefs, so if you ask your agent to find you a home near a synagogue or in a particular parish, they must refuse.
 These laws are meant to prevent redlining and pushing people of one class into less-desirable areas.